hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

       - `args`
       - `*args`
       - `args = default_value`
-        - args with default value
+        - args with default value, default value must be immutable
         - default arg evaluate only once when `def` func first run
         - when use mutable default value, cautious about each function call
         - use immutable default value is recommanded.